Ultimate Guide How to Rooting Android Phones (With & Without PC)

 Method 1: Rooting Android Phones Using Magisk and TWRP (With PC)

-Tools Needed for Root Android:
+Tools Needed for Root Android With Method 1:

 Step-by-Step Guide Using Magisk and TWRP (With PC):